 Recording tightly to the click

 Wear headphones so the click does not spill into your recording, and keep monitoring latency low so the click feels in time.
 If there is a delay between the click and what you hear, your timing will drift, so review audio latency and lower your buffer while tracking.
 For vocal sessions specifically, our guide on how to record vocals at home pairs well with click-based recording.
-Once you are tracking against a tight click, comping multiple takes becomes simple, as shown in how to comp vocals in a DAW.
+Once you are tracking against a tight click, comping multiple takes becomes simple, as shown in how to comp vocals in a DAW, and any takes that drift slightly can be pulled back to the grid when you quantize in a DAW.

 Adjust the click feel for groovier parts